Loudoun Governor's Career & Technical Academy

 Leesburg, Virginia 20175

-Number of Students Served: One hundred twenty-five high school students will have the opportunity to enroll in the Academy for the 2008-2009 school year.
+Number of Students Served: Two hundred six high school students are enrolled in the Academy for the 2016-2017 school year.
 Future plans are in place to expand and grow Academy programs.

 Career Pathways: Plant Systems, Diagnostics Services, Therapeutic Services, Engineering and Technology, Facility and Mobile Equipment Management

-Academy Goals and Description: The Loudoun Governor's Career and Technical Academy will provide rigorous academic content within its career and technical instruction, concentrating on five career pathways.
+Academy Goals and Description: The Academies of Loudoun will provide rigorous academic content within its career and technical instruction, concentrating on five career pathways.
 Academic integration and STEM curriculum expansion will enhance student learning through curriculum enhancements and targeted staff development with concentrations on integrative applications of mathematics and science.
-Academic content integration will be facilitated by enrollment in the STEM certificate/degree program at Virginia Polytechnic Institute and State University for identified faculty.
 A cluster resource teacher will also be identified to assist with curriculum enhancement and monitoring.
 Each of these tools will be used to connect and integrate academic content areas.
 Additionally, a partnership with the Loudoun Academy of Science program will enhance the academic rigor and create opportunities for future STEM education initiatives.

-Graduates of The Loudoun Governor's Career and Technical Academy will complete a college and work readiness curriculum meeting the Commonwealth Scholars course of study.
+Graduates of The Academies of Loudoun will complete a college and work readiness curriculum meeting the commonwealth Scholars course of study.
 High school diploma completion will include up to nine career and technical course credits that can be earned, including corresponding industry credentials.
 Opportunities will be available within Academy programs for students to earn at least nine dual enrollment college credits.
 Academy programs will utilize Virginia's Workplace Readiness competencies.
 Advisory committee members will work with Academy students by offering seminars addressing topics such as life skills, background checks, or professional ethics and behaviors.

 Highlights of the Academy:

-- Dual enrollment opportunities will be available through Northern Virginia Community College and Virginia Polytechnic Institute and State University.
-Future dual enrollment opportunities will be made available through the George Washington University and Shenandoah University.
+- Dual enrollment opportunities will be available through Northern Virginia Community College.
+Future dual enrollment opportunities will be made available to students.

 - Academy students will receive enhanced science, technology, engineering, and mathematics instruction via the staff development opportunities, curriculum enhancement, and partnerships with the Loudoun Academy of Science, as well as advisory and planning committee member participation.

-- The Health Science cluster pathways contain two new and innovative pathway programs.
-Curriculum is currently being developed at the CTE Resource Center for these two pathways.
-The Medical Laboratory Technology and Radiology Technology pathway programs have been created through the support and partnership of the Claude Moore Charitable Foundation and the Inova Healthcare System.
+- The Health Science cluster pathways contain three innovative pathway programs.
+The Medical Laboratory Technology, Radiology Technology, and Pharmacy Technology pathway programs have been created through the support and partnership of the Claude Moore Charitable Foundation and the Inova Healthcare System.

 - The Agriculture, Food and Natural Resources Plant Systems pathway is aligned with the global movement to develop more green technologies and practices to conserve and protect earth's natural resources.